lazy-guy/crunchyroll-enhancer/README.md

 ## Installation
 1. Make sure that Stylus extension is installed.
 If not, then download for:- [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/), [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne).
 2. [Click to install style](https://lazy-guy.github.io/crunchyroll-enhancer/crenhancer.user.css)

+## Configuring Style
+1. Open Crunchyroll.
+2. Click on the Stylus icon in your browser's toolbar.
+3. Click on the gear icon in front of the "Crunchyroll Enhancer".